 Our opening Mass on Tuesday, June 20th will be held at the Chapel of St. Thomas Aquinas at the University of St. Thomas.

 The Wednesday and Thursday Colloquium Masses will be held at the Church of Saint Mark.
 Wednesday evening will offer an organ recital by Samuel Backman at the Cathedral of St. Paul.
 Thursday evening, we’ll sing an Extraordinary form Vespers service for 1st Vespers for the Sacred Heart also at the Church of Saint Mark.
-Friday’s Mass will be held at St. Agnes Church in downtown St. Paul.
+Friday’s Mass will be held at St. Agnes Church in St. Paul.
 Our final Mass of the week will be back at the Church of Saint Mark.

 General Registration information: Check or credit card payment must accompany registration.
 Mailed Registration forms must be postmarked on or before March 1st (Early Bird) or May 7th (Regular).
 Registrations postmarked after May 7th will be charged a $50 late fee.
 You may register online at ONLINE REGISTRATION.
 Mailed registrations must be received at the CMAA Office (by mail or email) by the close of business, June 7th.
 After June 7th, registration is only available by telephone by calling our office at (505) 263-6298 on a space available basis.

 Dormitory housing will be available on the University of St. Thomas campus.
 Faculty will be housed on-campus as well.